Chemical Use in Products

 Xerox has long worked toward minimizing the use of hazardous substances in our products.
 In support of this objective, we apply strict internal standards and have deployed requirements to our suppliers governing the use of chemicals in Xerox products, parts and supplies.

-The standard, EHS&S 1001: Xerox Environment, Health, Safety, and Sustainability Supplier Requirements: Chemical Bans/Restrictions and Part Marking, establishes requirements for regulatory compliance, chemical bans and restrictions and parts marking for parts and materials intended for use in electronic products.
+The standard, EHS&S 1001: Xerox Environment, Health, Safety, and Sustainability Supplier Requirements: Chemical Bans/Restrictions and Part Marking, establishes requirements for regulatory compliance, chemical bans and restrictions and parts marking for parts and materials intended for use in electronic products and packaging.
+The standard, EHS&S 710: Packaging, specifies the minimum environment, health, and safety requirements for packaging of products, parts, or materials shipped to any manufacturing site, distribution center or customer from suppliers or other Xerox locations.
 All suppliers must meet these requirements as a condition of doing business with Xerox.

-Xerox also strictly controls the chemical content of our consumable items (toner and paper), which further restricts the use of substances.
+Xerox also strictly controls the chemical content of our consumable items (toner and inks), which further restricts the use of substances.